bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/alternative.rst

    Each row in this table is assigned to an exit of this element.
 In the column ``Condition`` boolean expressions must be entered.
-The conditions are evaluated from the top to the bottom and the exit of the first one that evaluates to *true* is chosen, i.e. the process will proceed by the path connected to this exit.
+The conditions are evaluated from the top to the bottom and the exit of the first one that evaluates to *true* is chosen, i.e., the process will proceed by the path connected to this exit.

 .. |image0| image:: /_images/process-elements/alternative.png